Jeanie Ellis, Counsellor (MBACP, Accred) and EMDR Practitioner

 07790 248152 / 07790 248152

+Welcome to my page.
 I offer an initial 15 minute free telephone consultation.
-I am a client centred therapist with 15 years experience working for the NHS and privately.
+I am a client centred therapist and EMDR Practitioner with 15 years experience working for the NHS and privately.
 I currently work in Verwood on the Dorset/Hampshire border.

 I am also trained in CfD - 'Counselling for Depression' a NICE (National Institute of Clinical Excellence) approved modality.
 I am an EMDR (Eye Movement Desensitation Reprocessing) practitioner working with trauma (PTSD), fears and phobias with 2.5 years experience.
 I am also trained in NLP (Neuro Linguistic Programming) and EFT (Emotional Freedom Technique) for fears and phobias.